Take Home Preparation

 If you purchased a puppy from Kim log in to https://www.baxterandbella.com/learn-more and use the code MAGIC

 If you purchased a puppy from Fonda log in to https://www.baxterandbella.com/learn-more and use the code MVGD.

-Baxter and Bella will give us a small referral fee when you join their program--we are passing that savings on to you.
+Baxter and Bella will give us a small referral fee when you join their program--we are passing that savings on to you and adding an incentive of our own.
 We hope you will take advantage of this awesome resource and let us know what you think!